 Biological-Psychiatric Research

-employs methods such as neuroanatomy and neuropathology, neurophysiology and psychophysiology, pharmacology, genetics, and others.
+employs methods such as neuroanatomy, neurophysiology and pharmacology, genetics, and others.
 Chronobiology examines the timing and rhythmic patterns of mental illnesses.
-Psychophysiology explores the relationship between physiological and psychological or psychopathological processes.
+Psychophysiology explores the relationship between physiological and psychological processes.
 This involves studying brain activities (e.g., EEG and neuroimaging methods like CT and MRI scans) and peripheral nervous system’s activities (e.g., autonomic functions like heart rate, blood pressure, skin conductivity, and temperature).

 Psychology